Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

 Figure~\ref{fig:weibullparamscenario1} shows the distributions of relative errors on Weibull shape and scale parameter estimates.
 The average error on the shape parameter $\alpha$ increases with the time between visits.
 This is fairly consistent with the results in Figure~\ref{fig:jumpscenario1}, since increasing $\delta$ degrades the estimate of both jump times and therefore spreads out the distribution of relapse time.
 The average relative error on $\widehat{\beta}$ remains constant as the time between visits increases.
 Figure~\ref{fig:histfreq30} shows the empirical distribution of relapse times for $\delta=30$, together with the Weibull probability density function with shape and scale parameters fitted on the trajectories and the ground-truth density.
-The estimated distribution has a slightly higher mode than the true one and is more spread out.
-Note however that with $\delta=30$, a batch of trajectories contains on average $66.7\%$ of censored cases so our method is inevitably biased.
-This aspect will be developed further below.
+The estimated distribution has a slightly lower mode than the true one and is more spread out. \amelie{Note, however, that with an average censored case rate of $66.7\%$, our method is inevitably biased.} This aspect will be developed further below.
 The same curves for other values of $\delta$ are shown in Figure~\ref{supp-fig:pdfsscenario1} of the supplementary materials.
 Figure~\ref{fig:ctfreq30} represents the average confusion matrix from the estimation on $100$ batches of trajectories with $\delta=30$.
 A false censoring occurs when the $T_2$ estimates falls after the time horizon $H$.
 Such errors tend to appear more often as the time interval between visits increases (see Figure~\ref{supp-fig:confusiontablesscenario1} in supplementary materials): the longer we wait before checking a patient again, the more likely we are to miss a relapse.
-Our estimation procedure almost never predicts a relapse when there is none.
-This is the case for all the visit intervals considered (see supplementary materials).
-This result can be strongly influenced by the noise level in the trajectories, as illustrated in Scenario~\rom{2}.
+Our method maintains a low false relapse prediction rate: with the censoring threshold, approximately $5\%$ of truly censored subjects are incorrectly classified as relapsed at $\delta=30$ days.